-Maybe you’re just getting started on creating your ideal setup, or perhaps you have all of your peripherals already.
-One thing is for certain, top quality racing simulators can be taxing on your computer, especially if you have all sorts of external inputs such as wheels, pedals, shifters, breaks, and more plugged in.
+Maybe you’re just getting started on creating your ideal sim racing setup, or perhaps you have all of your peripherals already.
+One thing is for certain, top quality racing simulators can be taxing on your computer, especially if you have all sorts of external inputs such as wheels, pedals, shifters, and more plugged in.
 What’s the point of purchasing all these objects to increase realism if your computer simply can’t handle it?
 For this reason, we’ve compiled a list of the best GPUs for racing simulators available on the market right now.

 A note before we get into it: you’ll see that there are two “winners” this time around.
 This is no mistake.
 We picked the best card with ray tracing, and the best card without it.
 This is because ray tracing has become a topic of contention within gaming and sim communities.
 Without further ado, here are our picks for the best GPUs for racing simulators in 2020.

 |Top Pick (Ray Tracing)||Nvidia GeForce RTX 2080 Super|

 |Runner Up||Nvidia GeForce RTX 2070 Super|

 |Honorable Mention||AMD Radeon RX 580 8GB|

 Top Pick (Ray Tracing): Nvidia GeForce RTX 2080 Super

 This admittedly pricey GPU is about the best GPU you can purchase on the market overall.